luciusmagn/lambdas-and-logos/book.typ

 The rules can apply each other using the `(apply-rule ...)` form.
 So you ask me: "Common Lisp has a built-in syntax for describing sorting algorithms?
 That's awesome, can you give me a source so I can look into it?"

 My source is that I made it the fuck up.
-I actually defined a macro, for this tiny Domain-Specific Language.
+I actually defined a macro, for this tiny domain-specific language.
 That is something that we do very often in Common Lisp, in order to introduce new structures.
 Symbolic programming is about treating code and data as interchangeable.
 We can make "functions" (in common parlance macros), that take code and output other code.
 Or take data and output code.
 Or take code and output data.

-This let's us think in terms of the relationships between data, and between code, and create the optimal tools to describe the problems we are solving.
-The curse of Lisp is that it uses parentheses for a syntax that's just lists, but it needs syntax to be lists, because Lisp is a language exceptionally suited for manipulating lists!
+This lets us think in terms of the relationships between data and code, and create the optimal tools to describe the problems we are solving.
+The curse of Lisp is that it uses parentheses for a syntax that is just lists, but it needs syntax to be lists, because Lisp is a language exceptionally suited for manipulating lists!
 And we want to be able to manipulate syntax as lists, so that we can create new syntax with meaning!
 So Lisp cannot make any other choice, or it would not be so good for syntax manipulation!#footnote[